shiblibaig/vjs3.github.io/projects.md

   - Logic Check<br>

 ##Open Source Contribution
-- **[Open event android app FOSSASIA](https://github.com/fossasia/open-event-android)** - In the recent past I have developed interest in open source community.Currently I am actively contributing in the android project of [FOSSASIA](http://fossasia.org/) community.
+- **[FOSSASIA open event android app](https://github.com/fossasia/open-event-android)** - In the recent past I have developed interest in open source community.Currently I am actively contributing in this android project of [FOSSASIA](https://github.com/fossasia/open-event-android) community.

 ##Misc
 - **[LaunchBoard]()** - I have initiated this project under the guidance of [Startup Oasis](http://www.startupoasis.in/) (an incubation centre in Jaipur, India) to solve out the issues faced by student entrepreneurs while building their Startups.This also helps in connecting Entrepreneurship Cells of various colleges in and outside Jaipur.